EdLeckert/ha-tmobilehome/README.md

       - type: markdown
         content: >
           <ha-alert alert-type="error">Spaces and other special characters are
-          not allowed in SSID names.</ha-alert>
+          not allowed in SSID names, and length must be between 1 and 28.</ha-alert>

           Valid characters are: